stelzinga/MF/Management_Framework-Appendix.md

 Free text can be used to provide comments, but can also be used to show the next Task, using Task Notation *within* the Reference Indicator i.e., [.
 Do nnn], [/ Do nnn],  [!
 Do nnn], [~ Do nnn] and [x Do nnn] in which nnn is the Task to be done using Task Notation.
 With Task Notation being the same as Objective Notation it is thus effectively possible to nest Tasks within Tasks and Objectives within Objectives.
 Alternatively, one can see this as Streams within Objectives.
 Don't get confused by the terminology!
 Concatenation of Tasks is possible as well using a double '&' symbol (ampersand) e.g., [/ Do something && .
 Do something else afterwards].
 See examples below.
 Reference Indicator is optional in which case it can be written as [] or omitted altogether.

 ### Objective Notation Hierarchy
-As mentioned in the Management Framework note there exist two hierarchies that drive work throughout a Venture: the Project Hierarchy and Routine Hierarchy, depicted visually below.
+As mentioned in the Management Framework note there exist two hierarchies that drive work throughout a Venture: the Rub Hierarchy and the Change Hierarchy, depicted visually as follows:

 Venture
   Run Goal
     Run Sub-Goal